 The Curiosity Peak Observatory and "Open Door" visitors enclosed pad are located on a hilltop just southeast of the town of Julian, California; a picturesque mountain community known for its maintenance of a dark sky environment cherished by visitors and locals alike.
 Elevation is 4500 ft.
 Visitors to Julian who are interested in astronomy are encouraged to contact us to arrange a visit to the observatory, as well as use of the "Open Door" area.
 The observatory is a 12 x 14 structure with a roll-off roof, housing three telescopes which are primarily set up for astro-imaging.
-They are an 8 inch F8 Ritchey-Chretien, and an Explore Scientific 127mm.
-F7.5 APO refractor, and a 102 mm.
+They are an 8 inch F8 Ritchey-Chretien, and an 6 inch F9 Ritchey-Chretien.
+Also alternating is a 127mm.
+F7.5 APO Explore Scientific refractor, and a 102 mm.
 F7.5 Explore Scientific carbon fiber tube APO.
-There are three piers, One with a CGX, another with a CGEM and one with an AVX mount.
+There are three piers inside, One with a CGX, another with a CGEM and one with a high quality german equatorial mount.
 Just in time for the summer Milky way, we have acquired a Celestron 8" Edge and matching Hyperstar which at F2.1 delivers an amazing 3.8 degree FOV.

 On the east side of the observatory there is now an "Open Door observatory," an outdoor carpeted area for visitors to set up telescopes.
 It measures 15 x 38 ft. and is surrounded by a 7 ft tall wind/light barrier to make it a wind and ambient light protected area for viewing and astro-imaging.
-There is direct access to ac power.
+We have recently completed a pier with a CGEM mount which can be used for visual astronomy, as well as astro-imaging There is direct access to ac power.

 There is no fee for using the Open Door, although donations to help with the construction and maintenance costs are greatly appreciated.
 To arrange use of the site, e-mail or call us, using the contact info on the home page.